I was in college and I was walking to a fraternity where a party was going to be held.

 It's just another usage of the word that is very common globally and also because of another reason we'll get to below.

 I will keep this reason very simple and brief.

 But it's time for a public announcement for those who haven't caught on yet.

 Which is that literally “America” is just a short term for “United States of America.”

 That seems obvious and shouldn’t need to be said...

-But I guess it is ignored by the raging cunts that get offended over the term “America” when referring to the US.
+But I guess it was never realized by the raging cunts that get offended over the term “America” when referring to the US.

 It’s simply people shortening “United States of America” to “America.”